Cirencester: Media

-Local news and television programmes are provided by BBC West and ITV West from the Mendip TV transmitter and the local relay transmitter.
-The town's local radio stations are BBC Radio Gloucestershire on 95.8 FM, Heart West on 97.2, 102.2 and 102.4 FM, and Corinium Radio which is an online community radio station.
+Local news and television programmes are provided by BBC West and ITV West Country from the Mendip TV transmitter and the local relay transmitter.
+The town's local radio stations are BBC Radio Gloucestershire, Heart West, and Corinium Radio which is an online community radio station.
 The local newspaper is The Wilts & Gloucestershire Standard.

 Sport

 Cirencester Town F.C. plays in the Southern League Premier Division.
 The team, known as The Centurions, moved in 2002 from their former ground at Smithsfield on Tetbury Road to the purpose-built Corinium Stadium.
 It is designated by The Football Association as a Community Club.
 As well as the main pitch, there are six additional football pitches, mainly used by the junior football teams.
 The club has also developed a full-size indoor training area, known as The Arena, which is used for training, for social events and for five-a-side leagues throughout the year.

 Cirencester has two athletics clubs: Cirencester Athletics & Triathlon Club and Running Somewhere Else.

 Cirencester Ladies Netball Club has three squads: the A team play in the 1st division of the Gloucestershire League, the B team in the 3rd division and the C team in the 5th division.

 The Rugby Club are based at the Whiteway; they have four main teams, a colts, a Youth and Mini sections.

 Cirencester Park Polo Club, founded in 1896, is the oldest polo club in the UK.
 Its main grounds are located in Earl Bathurst's Cirencester Park.
 It was used by The Prince of Wales and his sons The Duke of Cambridge and Duke of Sussex.

+Cirencester hosted its first closed road half marathon in November 2025 with 1,168 participants.
+In February 2026, Cirencester hosted its first closed road 10K run.

+Twin towns

+Cirencester is twinned with the town of Itzehoe, Germany; the commune of Saint-Genis-Laval, a suburb of Lyon, France; and the city of Bathurst, Australia.